 Please give us a brief overview of your academic and professional background.

-I am a Principal Consultant, with 25 years of experience in global supply chain and operations and operational excellence, and an adjunct professor in the MSGSCM program.
+I am a Principal Consultant, with 25 years of experience in global supply chain and operations and operational excellence, and an adjunct instructor in the MSGSCM program.
 My previous work includes director-level roles in lean six sigma, quality, international operations, and regulatory affairs, based in Shanghai, Tokyo, Hong Kong and Malaysia.

 I hold masters and bachelors degrees in engineering and operations, I’m a lean six-sigma master black belt, and a UC-Berkeley MBA graduate, with experience in multiple industries including apparel, medical device CFR 820, food and hazard analysis critical control points, energy, public transit and automotive.
 I’m also proficient in Mandarin Chinese.